An assessment of all EU Member States’ draft integrated National Climate and Energy Plans submitted to the European Commission.

 Category for the homepage publications feed

-European citizens would be willing to carry out energy renovation in their homes in order to increase their thermal comfort, pay less in energy bills and improve their quality of living.
-However, most of them are held back by the perceived financial investments to be made as well as by the hassle of organising the(…)
+New IPSOS study reveals that European citizens would be willing to carry out energy renovation in their homes in order to increase their thermal comfort, pay less in energy bills and improve their quality of living.

 How could the EU farming sector could look in a net-zero world?
 What roles would it play and what is needed to make the transition by mid-century?